SergiyKochenko/react-ecommerce-store/README.md

    - Use Stripe's test card numbers (e.g., `4242 4242 4242 4242`) to simulate payments in test mode.

 For more details, refer to the [Stripe Documentation](https://stripe.com/docs).

+## Coupons Management

+This project includes a feature to manage and apply coupons for discounts.

+### Features
+- **Coupon Application**: Users can apply coupon codes to receive discounts on their orders.
+- **Coupon Validation**: Validates coupon codes before applying them to ensure they are active and applicable.
+- **Coupon Removal**: Users can remove applied coupons if they change their mind.
+- **Available Coupons Display**: Displays available coupons for the user.

+### Implementation Details
+- **Frontend**:
+  - `GiftCouponCard.jsx`: Handles the UI for applying, validating, and removing coupons.
+  - `useCartStore.js`: Manages the state of coupons and integrates with the backend for validation.
+- **Backend**:
+  - `coupon.route.js`: Defines routes for fetching and validating coupons.
+  - `coupon.controller.js`: Contains the logic for coupon validation and retrieval.

+---

+## Analytics Dashboard

+The project includes an analytics dashboard for administrators to monitor key metrics.

+### Features
+- **User Analytics**: Displays the total number of users.
+- **Product Analytics**: Shows the total number of products.
+- **Sales Analytics**: Tracks the total number of sales.
+- **Revenue Analytics**: Displays the total revenue generated.
+- **Daily Sales Chart**: Visualizes daily sales and revenue trends using a line chart.

+### Implementation Details
+- **Frontend**:
+  - `AnalyticsTab.jsx`: Displays the analytics dashboard with cards for key metrics and a line chart for daily trends.
+- **Backend**:
+  - `analytics.route.js`: Provides endpoints for fetching analytics data.
+  - `analytics.controller.js`: Contains the logic for aggregating and returning analytics data.

+---

+For more details, refer to the respective components and backend routes.

 ## Deployment